Art Appreciation in the Shropshire Hills

 √ Start your day with our extensive breakfast.

 Just relax and take it easy, or if you'd like to continue to chat with our guides and fellow guests then why not grab a drink or take part in one of our optional evening activities.

 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-We'll visit the world famous Birmingham Museum and Art Gallery with its wonderful collection of Pre-Raphaelite paintings, Baroque art collection and the glorious Staffordshire Hoarde.
-We continue to The Barber Institute of Fine Arts with drawings, paintings and sculptures by the Masters.
+We visit the world-famous Birmingham Museum and Art Gallery with its wonderful collection of Pre-Raphaelite paintings, Baroque art collection and the glorious Staffordshire Horde.
+We’ll explore The Barber Institute of Fine Arts with drawings, paintings and sculptures by the Masters.

-We'll visit The Museum of Royal Worcester, famous around the world for its finely decorated porcelain.
-We continue to Worcester City Art Gallery to view its great collection of 19th century landscape paintings; The Sale Bequest of important works of the 20th and 21st centuries, The Stewards Chemist Shop and of course Albert the Albatross.
+The Museum of Royal Worcester is famous for its finely decorated porcelain.
+Marvel at their collections, before discovering Worcester City Art Gallery with a great collection of 19th century landscape paintings, The Sale Bequest of important works of the 20th and 21st centuries, the historic Steward’s Chemist Shop and of course Albert the Wandering Albatross.

 During your stay at Longmynd House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Shropshire:

 The attractive small town of Church Stretton is around 10 minutes' walk away.
 After the arrival of the railway, the town grew in the Victorian and Edwardian eras and became known as 'Little Switzerland' due to the dramatic hills on both sides of the valley.
 Today the town retains its bygone charm and has a range of facilities including a variety of small shops, banks, cafés, pubs and a supermarket.